marcoXbresciani/TKCompanionApp/README.md

 ## Install
 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/packages/name.bresciani.marco.tkcompanionapp)

-This app is currently built using React Native, through Expo framework, to make building the app for both Android and iOS from the same source code easier.
+This app is currently built using React Native to make building the app for both Android and iOS from the same source code easier.

 Unfortunately, publishing the app on Google Play Store or on Apple App Store, requires money I don't want to spend: it's